Covid-19: what it means for motorists and the car industry

 Everything you need to know about how Covid-19 affects cars, motorists and the car industry in the UK

-England is in its third national Covid-19 lockdown, with a phased lifting of restrictions beginning on 8 March and not being completed until 21 June at the earliest.
-Wales, Scotland and Northern Ireland have their own similar restrictions in place.
+England is gradually coming out of its third national Covid-19 lockdown, with a phased lifting of restrictions having begun on 8 March and due to be completed on 21 June if all goes to plan.
+Wales, Scotland and Northern Ireland have their own similar measures in place.

 As such, there are firm restrictions on what people can do and who they can meet with, but how does this impact drivers and the car industry as a whole?